thriveweb/passion-family-dental/content/pages/about.md

       He likes to spend time to thoroughly explain your oral health condition and provide tailored made treatment options to suit individual needs.
-He highly values the trust that his patient placed on him, that is why he always treats his patient with the utmost respect and in a gentle manner.
+He highly values the trust that his patients place on him, that is why he always treats his patient with the utmost respect and in a gentle manner.
       Also, he is committed to carry out all clinical procedures in a very focused and meticulous way.